AØKA08234U Financial Theory and Models (F)

 - Identify, describe and discuss core problems in the rigorous modeling of basic financial notions.

-- Understand the main technical tools used in rigorous modeling of discrete and continuous time economics.
+- Account for the main technical tools used in rigorous modeling of discrete and continuous time economics.

-- Understand the main concepts of financial economics.
+- Account for the main concepts of financial economics.

 - Assess and discuss both benefits and deficiencies of the applied methods and models under scrutiny.